frenlyfaces/verify-backend/README.md

 # canto-verification-backend

 this repository contains the Express API / Discord bot code for Frenly Face's NFT Verification bot.
+You'll need to set this API up as well as the serve the [frontend](https://github.com/frenlyfaces/verify-frontend).

 ## Setup